nepcore/twistykeys/README.md

 |-|-|
 |*Sync State*|app->cube|

 If the physical state of the cube becomes out of sync with what the cube thinks it is, you can send the *Sync State* command to tell the cube to reset its remembered state to the one you provide in the command.
-When the cube recieves a *Sync State* command it will reply with a [*Sync Confirmation*](#sync-confirmation) command.
+When the cube recieves a *Sync State* command it will reply with a [*Sync Confirmation*](#sync-confirmation) message.

 ```
 L = length (38)